TailonR/Homework2/README.md

     return allBridgeCombos;
 }
 ```
 This function uses bit operations to get all possible combinations of bridges.
-We needed to have all subsets of the
+I needed to have all subsets of the
 given bridges in order know which combinations of bridges are allowed.
-A subtle difference, but I nneded to understand
+A subtle difference, but I neded to understand
 that I am dealing with subsets of bridges and not simply a combination of bridges.

 ```c++